 These are typical lead times, but they can be significantly reduced by selecting an outsourcing partner well versed in all aspects of the process as well as having vertically integrated packaging and manufacturing processes.

-Should the packaging performance qualification (distribution simulation) be done at the same time as the stability study?
+Should the medical device packaging performance qualification (distribution simulation) be done at the same time as the product stability study?

 No. ISO 11607-1 Section 6.4.4 indicates that stability testing and performance testing are separate entities.